frenzymadness/pyconcz18_workshop/Workshop.md

 I'll borrow you all the stuff you'll need.
 If you want, you can buy the whole set at the end of the workshop.

-## Breadboard, wires, microUSB
+## NodeMCU

-We are gonna use microUSB cable to power NodeMCU board and breadboard + wires to connect temperature sensor to NodeMCU.
+NodeMCU is a smart board with ESP8266 WiFi chip which has so much computing power that it can run Python (MicroPython).

 ## DS18B20 temperature sensor

 Very cheap and well-known temperature sensor from Maxim integrated.
 It uses OneWire bus for communications which allows you to connect multiple sensors to one bus.

-## NodeMCU
+## Breadboard, wires, microUSB

-NodeMCU is a smart board with ESP8266 WiFi chip which has so much computing power that it can run Python (MicroPython).
+We are gonna use microUSB cable to power NodeMCU board, breadboard + wires to connect temperature sensor to NodeMCU.

 # Software